-The Trust realized an increase in ad valorem taxes over the prior year by 0.6%.
-This slight percentage increase is primarily attributable to The Trust having adopted the rolled-back rate of 0.4415 mills, allowing The Trust to collect the equivalent amount of ad valorem tax revenues that was collected in the previous fiscal year.
+The Trust realized an increase in ad valorem taxes over the prior year by 12.8%.
+This increase is primarily attributable to The Trust increasing its millage rate from 0.4415 to 0.4680 mills, allowing The Trust to collect more ad valorem tax revenues than was collected in the previous fiscal year.
 The Trust is heavily reliant on property taxes to support governmental operations.
-During fiscal year 2018-2019, property taxes provided 96.7% of The Trust's total revenues as compared to 97.5% in fiscal year 2017-2018.
-Consequently, The Trust's dependence on property taxes remained fairly unchanged.
+During fiscal year 2019-2020, property taxes provided 97.6% of The Trust's total revenues as compared to 96.7% in fiscal year 2018-2019.
+The Trust's dependence on property taxes remained fairly unchanged.
+As property values are assessed as of January 1 of each year and taxes are payable between November 1 of the year assessed and March 31 of the following year at discounts of up to 4% for early payment, for fiscal year 2019-2020, The Trust did not experience an impact to its ad valorem tax revenues despite the COVID-19 pandemic and the resulting recession.